-David replied to the Philistine, “You come to me with sword, spear, and javelin, but I come to you in the name of the Lord of Heaven’s Armies—the God of the armies of Israel, whom you have defied.
-Today the Lord will conquer you, and I will kill you and cut off your head.
-And then I will give the dead bodies of your men to the birds and wild animals, and the whole world will know that there is a God in Israel!
-And everyone assembled here will know that the Lord rescues his people, but not with sword and spear.
-This is the Lord’s battle, and he will give you to us!” – 1 Samuel 17:45-47 (NLT)
+Then David said to the Philistine, “You come to me with a sword, a spear, and a javelin, but I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have taunted.
+This day the Lord will deliver you up into my hands, and I will strike you down and remove your head from you.
+And I will give the dead bodies of the army of the Philistines this day to the birds of the sky and the wild beasts of the earth, that all the earth may know that there is a God in Israel, and that all this assembly may know that the Lord does not deliver by sword or by spear; for the battle is the Lord’s and He will give you into our hands.” – 1 Samuel 17:45-47 (NASB)

 As gruesome as that sounds, it’s exactly what happened.
 Notice how David tells Goliath that God would be conquering him.
 The battle was won by God, but it was David who had to be brave enough to step out and fight.